Policy Choice in Time Series by Empirical Welfare Maximization: Extensions and Discussion

+in $g(v_{T-1}) \in \{0, 1\}$, assuming that the one-time policy choice of $v_T$ does not change the value of $\rho$ governing the outcome-generating process (\ref{eq:Yt_dt2}).
+Thus, one can view the framework of T-EWM in the previous sections concerns a choice of binary policy shock $v_T$, assuming the fixed deep parameter of $\rho$.

+In contrast, consider the case where the policy choice of interest concerns regime $\rho$ instead of $v_T$.
+We can modify the T-EWM framework as follows in order to handle this case.
+Assume that the monetary policy shock $v_t$ is continuously distributed and let $f_{v_{t}|\mathcal{F}_{t-1}}( v;\rho)$ be the conditional density of $v_t$ given the filtration $\mathcal{F}_{t-1}$ evaluated at $v$ and $\rho$.
+In the outcome process of $t=T-1$ and earlier, the distribution $ f_{v_{t}|\mathcal{F}_{t-1}}( v;\rho)$ at the value of $\rho$ generates the outcomes up to $T-1$.
+In the counterfactual policy scenario of period $t=T$ and later, the planner manipulates the distribution of $v_T$ by changing the value of $\rho$ instead of directly setting a particular value of $v_T$.
+For such an intervention, we specify the planner's problem as a choice of $\rho$ to minimize

-The treatment variable is $w$ in (\ref{eq:T-EWM}), and $v$ in (\ref{eq:continuous_lucas}).
-There are two differences between the two formulas.
-First, in (\ref{eq:T-EWM}) we have a deterministic treatment rule, while in (\ref{eq:continuous_lucas}), the SP chooses $\rho$ to change the conditional probability density function of the treatment.
-They are essentially similar since a deterministic treatment rule can be regarded as a degenerate probability distribution.
-Second, we see that in (\ref{eq:T-EWM}), the policy only affects the outcome $Y_T$ through the value of the treatment value $w$, while in (\ref{eq:continuous_lucas}), policy affects the outcome through both the treatment value $v$ and the policy parameter $\rho$.
-Note that in \eqref{eq:continuous_lucas}, the same parameter $\rho$ appears in both $Y_{T}(\cdot;\rho)$ and $f_{v_{T}|\mathcal{F}_{T-1}}(v;\rho)$, which corresponds to the case of the SVAR model.
-Thus, the deep policy parameter $\rho$ must be solved for, taking into account of the change of data generating process $Y_{T}(\cdot;\rho)$ in response to a change in policy.
+This objective function differs from the welfare objective function of \eqref{eq:vT_lucas} in the following two aspects.
+First, in (\ref{eq:vT_lucas}), the policy rule for $v_T$ is deterministic, whereas in (\ref{eq:continuous_lucas}), the planner chooses $\rho$ to change the conditional probability density function of the treatment $v_T$, i.e., a randomized policy for $v_T$.
+Second, we see that in (\ref{eq:vT_lucas}), the policy $v_T$ affects the outcome $Y_T$ only through $v_{T}$ with $\rho$ fixed, whereas in (\ref{eq:continuous_lucas}), the policy $\rho$ affects the outcome through both the distribution of $v_T$ and the deep policy parameter $\rho$ underlying the potential outcomes.

-The link between \eqref{obj_simple} and \eqref{eq:continuous_lucas} reveals how the Lucas critique can be accounted for within the T-EWM framework.
-We extend the analytical form of the welfare function to allow potential outcomes to depend on policy through channels other than the implemented treatment.
-In \eqref{eq:continuous_lucas}, this dependence is represented by the policy parameter $\rho$, which appears not only in the conditional policy distribution function $f_{v_T|\mathcal{F}_{T-1}}(\cdot;\rho)$, but also in the potential outcomes $Y_{T}(\cdot;\rho)$.
-In the same spirit, \eqref{obj_simple} can be modified to \beq \mathcal{W}_{T}(g|\mathcal{F}_{T-1})=\E[Y_{T}(1;\rho)g(v_{T-1};\rho)+Y_{T}(0;\rho)(1-g(v_{T-1};\rho))|\mathcal{F}_{T-1}]. \eeq If we have a valid sample counterpart to \eqref{eq:lucas_EWM}, T-EWM allows us to obtain an optimal policy from it.
-Let $\rho_t$ be a random process over time.
-Assume $\rho_t$ is either observable or estimable.
-For simplicity, we assume that $\rho_t$ is discrete random process taking finite many values.
-Recall from \eqref{obj_simple} that we have already $\E(\cdot|\mathcal{F}_{T-1})=\E(\cdot|W_{T-1})$.
-Conditional on $W_{T-1}=w$, the sample counterpart to \eqref{eq:lucas_EWM} is: